Metro Davao: Cable and satellite TV operators

+There is one regional newscast in Metro Davao like One Mindanao that aired on GMA 5 Davao, simulcast on all GMA stations in Mindanao including semi-satellite stations in Cagayan de Oro and General Santos.

 Aside from the 24 national daily newspapers available, Davao City also has 21 local newspapers.
-Among the widely read are the Sun Star Davao, Mindanao Times, and the Mindanao Examiner.
+Among the widely read are SunStar Davao, the Mindanao Times and the Mindanao Examiner.